Leo Tolstoy

 June 29

-Depression is a spiritual state in which a person finds life meaningless, both his own and that of the whole world.
+Dejection is a spiritual state in which a person finds life meaningless, both his own and that of the whole world.

 1

-There are people who, being depressed or irritated, admire their condition and are even proud of it.
+There are people who, being dejected or irritated, admire their condition and are even proud of it.
 This is the same as to let go of the reins of a horse carrying you downhill, and then start whipping it.

 2